Skip to main content

 — Basing a care plan on a comprehensive interdisciplinary assessment of the patient and family

-— Basing a care plan on identified and expressed values and needs of the patient
+— Basing a care plan on identified and expressed values and needs of the patient and family

 — Use of an interdisciplinary team approach using trained personnel